ioBroker/ioBroker.js-controller/docs/de/adapterref/iobroker.iqontrol/README.md

 * (sbormann) Fixed crash on some toolbar specifications.

 ### 1.1.8 (2020-08-02)
-* (sbormann) Enhanced rendering of colour-lights with alternative colorspace.
+* (sbormann) Enhanced rendering of color-lights with alternative colorspace.
 * (sbormann) Added rounded corners to iframe.
 * (sbormann) Added sans-serif as standard font-family to iframe (may overwrite your settings - you can overwrite this by marking your own font-family css with '!important').
 * (sbormann) Added sentry plugin.